cmspray/FastAI-Notes/three.md

 - Matrix of N x N is multiplied by each N x N section of the image and outputs the next layer ([Excel Example](https://docs.google.com/spreadsheets/d/1rXJ_tmMAePh07nBdMBc18kfaANP02vL0E9ii-kSRsnA/edit#gid=1707540045))
 - This is done again and again until the last layer
 - Some layers may check for left edges, lower edges, eyes, etc

+## Multi-Label Classification
+- Instead of softmax use the sigmoid function

+## Visualize model
+- learn.summary
+  - Shows what each layer is doing

 [<<](/README.md)